Author: Florian Richter (email@example.com)

 'CST::BEGIN' and 'CST::END' indicate the beginning and end of the respective definition block for this catalytic interaction.

-These records specify the actualy value and strength of the constraint applied between the two residues specified in the block.
+The 'CONSTRAINT::' records: These records specify the actual value and strength of the constraint applied between the two residues specified in the block.
 Each of these records is followed by one string and 4 numbers.
-The string can have the following allowed values: 'distanceAB' means the distance Res1:Atom1 = Res2:Atom1, i.e. the distance between atom1 of residue 1 and atom1 of residue 2. 'angle_A' is the angle Res1:Atom2 - Res1:Atom1 - Res2:Atom1 'angle_B' is the angle Res1:Atom1 - Res2:Atom1 - Res2:Atom2 'torsion_A' is the dihedral Res1:Atom3 - Res1:Atom2 - Res1:Atom1 - Res2:Atom1 'torsion_AB' is the dihedral Res1:Atom2 - Res1:Atom1 - Res2:Atom1 - Res2:Atom2 'torsion_B' is the dihedral Res1:Atom1 - Res2:Atom1 - Res2:Atom2 - Res2:Atom3
+The string can have the following allowed values: 'distanceAB' means the distance Res1:Atom1 = Res2:Atom1, i.e. the distance between atom1 of residue 1 and atom1 of residue 2. 'angle_A' is the angle Res1:Atom2 - Res1:Atom1 - Res2:Atom1 'angle_B' is the angle Res1:Atom1 - Res2:Atom1 - Res2:Atom2 'torsion_A' is the dihedral Res1:Atom3 - Res1:Atom2 - Res1:Atom1 - Res2:Atom1 'torsion_AB' is the dihedral Res1:Atom2 - Res1:Atom1 - Res2:Atom1 - Res2:Atom2 'torsion_B' is the dihedral Res1:Atom1 - Res2:Atom1 - Res2:Atom2 - Res2:Atom3.
+Figure 1 below depicts in a graphical form how the parameters distance, angle and torsion are obtained.

 Several other features of a matcher run can be dictated through blocks in the cstfile.